 The project will draw attention to the digital resources held by the Lloyd's Register Foundation to a new demographic in Wales and beyond.
 This enhanced online presence and links combined will help to make the research resources globally accessible to a new audience, increasing the impact for both organisations.There will be an increased depth of understanding through direct access to the original sources for much of the shipwreck data.
 A raised awareness and engagement of how much our knowledge about wrecks derives from documentary sources.
 A new audience in Wales will be made aware of these sources aided by the bilingual interface of the NMRW.
 The role of the Lloyd's Register Foundation as the repository for this information will be increased by working in collaboration with a national heritage body that also has the remit to provide planning advice for maritime developments.

 The two project officers have been appointed by the RCAHMW team ready to start work from April onwards.
 Initial focus will be on online content and social media.
-Read Dr Adam Coward's guest blog on the project so far!
+Dr Adam Coward authored a guest blog which surmised the project's progress.
+Another fascinating update was provided by guest author Meilyr Powell who wrote about research on the ill-fated SS Samtampa.

 Check out our Archaeology Resources page.